Browse: Home / Persia on MOBY DICK: Big Novel, Little Movie

 Gregory Peck, unfortunately, is something of a weak link as Ahab.
 It’s not entirely his fault; the script spends more time telling us about his charisma than letting him show that charisma onscreen, and the general consensus — even from Peck — was that he was too young for the role.
 (Director John Huston might have fit much better.)
 That phenomenal monologue by Welles doesn’t help, because you’re probably ready to follow him to the gates of hHell by the time he’s done.
 (Honestly, I might follow The Brain to the gates of Hell, much less the real Orson fucking Welles at the height of his powers.)
 Peck just can’t compare to that level of gravitas, and we don’t spend enough time with him to see the pain or passion that drives him.
 I fault the script for that one as much as Peck himself, though.
 In a novel, you are deep in Ishmael’s perspective, and you have much more time to watch Ishmael marvel at the men who follow Ahab, then slowly fall under his spell and join their ranks.

 For its era and budget (which seems to have been stretched to its absolute limit), it looks quite good.
 The sea looks intimidating, the whale itself is convincing.
-(Stories differ on whether or not the production built full whales of multiple sizes that were subsequently lost; judging from the final result I’d guess not, but who can say?
-At any rate, Huston said there weren’t any full-sized whales.)
+(Stories differ on whether or not the production built full boats of multiple sizes that were subsequently lost; judging from the final result I’d guess not, but who can say?
+At any rate, Huston said there weren’t any full-sized boat.)
 But there’s a smallness to Moby Dick that can never touch the mythic strength and power of the novel.
 It’s a cliche to call things “unadaptable,” but I will say that Moby-Dick is deceptively tricky for what is, stripped to its spine, an action story about one man’s obsession and a big damn whale.
 Digressions and dodgy racial stereotypes aside, there’s a lot under the surface that adaptations can struggle with.
 It’s not a coincidence that the best adaptations are generally considered the spiritual ones (like Star Trek: First Contact).

 The filmmakers did their best, but the whale won in the end.
 It usually does.